Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 • Rectal prolapse: Rectal prolapse is a medical condition in which the rectum, the lower part of the large intestine, protrudes through the anus.
 It can occur when the muscles and ligaments that hold the rectum in place become weakened or damaged, allowing the rectum to push through the anal opening.

-• Bladder dysfunction: Constipation can also pressure the bladder and disrupt normal urinary function, leading to urinary incontinence or other bladder problems.
+• Bladder dysfunction: Constipation can also put pressure on the bladder and disrupt normal urinary function, leading to urinary incontinence or other bladder problems.

 Conclusion